dataclay/event-scripts/NodeJS/deploy-output/README.md

 5. Decide on a batch of rows from your Google Sheet data source that Templater will begin to process.
 Then enter the start row and end row into the `Render row _____ through _____` interface fields in Templater's main panel, or in the `row_start` and `row_end` properties in the `templater-options.json` file if using the Templater CLI.

-6. Executes a batch **rendering** process.
+6. Execute a batch **rendering** process.
 This script will only work properly when rendering directly out of After Effects as opposed to using the **replication** method of output.

+7. Watch the magic happen.
+Templater will render output then, upload its output asset to S3, call JWPlatform, and then update the Google Spreadsheet with data from both AWS and JWPlatform.

 # Command line incantation